rmolinamir/hero-slider/README.md

 ## Development

 This project is using [Storybook](https://storybook.js.org/) for development.
 On top of that, it's using Turborepo to manage the monorepo.
-The project is divided in two main packages, `hero-slider` and `examples`.
-The former is the package that contains the `hero-slider` component, and the latter is a package that runs a Storybook instance to showcase the `hero-slider` component and do end-to-end testing.
+The project is divided in two main packages, `hero-slider` and `storybook`.
+The former is the package that contains the `hero-slider` component, and the latter is a package that runs a Storybook instance to showcase the `hero-slider` component, interact, and do manual end-to-end testing.

 The `hero-slider` package is using [Rollup](https://rollupjs.org/) to bundle the code, and [TypeScript](https://www.typescriptlang.org/) to type check the code.